The University of Oxford COVID-19 vaccine explained

 Clinical trials are usually made up of three different phases.
 In phase I, small groups of volunteers receive the vaccine to ensure it is safe.
 In phase II, the effectiveness of the vaccine is determined with a larger group of volunteers.
 In phase III, an even larger group of volunteers receives the vaccine, which tests the effectiveness and safety of the vaccine on a diverse group of people of different ages and backgrounds.
 This ensures that the vaccine will work for everyone.

 Trials for the Oxford vaccine have taken place in the UK, Brazil, South Africa, Japan, and Kenya.

 When will the Oxford vaccine be ready?

-AstraZeneca, the biopharmaceutical company working with scientists at Oxford University to produce the vaccine, began manufacturing doses of the vaccine during the summer.
-AstraZeneca has committed to delivering 400 million doses of the vaccine by the end of 2020, ready for distribution once the vaccine completes clinical trials and has been given regulatory approval.
+AstraZeneca, the biopharmaceutical company working with scientists at Oxford University to produce the vaccine, began manufacturing doses of the vaccine during the summer of 2020.
+AstraZeneca committed to delivering 400 million doses of the vaccine by the end of 2020, ready for distribution once the vaccine had completed clinical trials and has been given regulatory approval.